finnoh/coffeeandcode/themes/hugo-serif-theme/content/_index.md

 title: Home
 ---

-# Coffee and Code
+# DS-Econ

-Kick back and relax, while enjoying a cup of coffee.
-We provide the right reading material for you.
+We provide coding tutorials and articles with a focus on data science in economics.
-Whether it is a coding tutorial or an article out of data science, we got you covered!
+Enjoy and feel free to reach out to us!